dominik-pakosz/dp-api-client/README.md

 #### Note:
 This is not a production ready application, this application might require many improvements.
 It's just an application to show you how you can integrate with DocPlanner API v3.
+If you want to use any parts of the code, feel free, but remember about adding some validations/improvements.

 ### NGINX configuration
 	server {